Mary Portas: Mary's Living and Giving Shops

 Following the BBC Two series Mary, Queen of Charity Shops in June 2009, Portas was appointed as Global Retail Ambassador for Save the Children.
-She developed the "Living & Giving" concept as a new type of charity shop that puts the local community at its heart - "not just a shop, but a place to inspire, share, create, meet and discover".
+She developed the "Living & Giving" concept as a new type of charity shop that puts the local community at its heart – "not just a shop, but a place to inspire, share, create, meet and discover".
 The first Living & Giving shop Portas opened was a three-week-long pop up at Westfield London, earning the charity over £190,000.
-Portas has gone on to open seven permanent Living & Giving shops, in Edinburgh, Westbourne Grove, Primrose Hill, Parson's Green, Barnes, New Kings Road and Chiswick.
+Portas has gone on to open seven permanent Living & Giving shops, in Edinburgh, Westbourne Grove, Primrose Hill, Parson's Green, Barnes, New Kings Road, Richmond, Ealing and Chiswick.